ljunggren/boozang-docs/README.md

 ### Long tests

 A common mistake when using record-and-replay technology is to record an end-to-end test as a single long test.
-With record and replay functionality this is tempting, but as you scale, the test stack tends to grow very large.
-Over time test maintenance becomes a big problem, and as soon as a single part of the application changes it will impact many tests.
+With record and replay functionality, this is tempting, but as you scale, the test stack tends to grow very large.
+Over time test maintenance becomes a big problem, and as soon as a single part of the application changes, it will impact many tests.

 ###### How to remedy

-Try instead to divide your tests into many small tests, and plug them together using the "plug test-case" action.
+Try instead to divide your tests into many small tests and plug them together using the "plug test-case" action.
 This will lead to better re-usability and lower test maintenance.

 ###### Refatoring tips

-If you have a long test recording of an end-to-end test you can highlight a set of actions and use "Generate test-case and reference".
+If you have a long test recording of an end-to-end test, you can highlight a set of actions and use "Generate test-case and reference".
 By doing this, the actions are broken out into a new test, instead generating a "plug test-case".
 This way, the test is broken down into smaller units that can be re-used by other tests.

 ### Hard-coded tests

 Another common anti-pattern is to hard-code data entries.
-This is particularly bad when recording tests that contains forms that needs to be filled.
+This is particularly bad when recording tests that contain forms that need to be filled.

 ###### How to remedy

 Try to utilize data as much as possible here.
-From data is best represented by JSON objects, while a single data field can be represented by a property.
+Form data is best represented by JSON objects, while a single data field can be represented by a property.

 ###### Refactoring tips